The surface category and tropical curves: Labelled cospan categories

 This motivates the following definition, which we will give in the language of $\infty$-categories. \begin{defn} A labelled cospan $\infty$-category is a symmetric monoidal $\infty$-category $\mcC$ together with a symmetric monoidal functor $\pi:\mcC \to \ICsp$.
 This functor is subject to the condition that

 is a pullback square of $\infty$-categories. \end{defn}

-We will not explore this definition in much more detail - it mainly serves as an aesthetically more pleasing analogue of definition \ref{defn:labelled-cospans}.
+We defer a more detailed study of this definition to \cite{BS22} -- for now it mainly serves as an aesthetically more pleasing analogue of definition \ref{defn:labelled-cospans}.
 However, let us briefly note that one can show that for any labelled cospan $\infty$-category $(\mcC \to \ICsp)$ its homotopy category is a labelled cospan category $(h\mcC \to h\ICsp \simeq \Csp)$ in the sense of definition \ref{defn:labelled-cospans}.
-Together with lemma \ref{lem:ICsp(mcC)-in-pullback} this almost proves that labelled cospan categories form a full reflective subcategory of the $\infty$-category of labelled $\infty$-categories of cospans.
+Together with lemma \ref{lem:ICsp(mcC)-in-pullback} this can be used to prove that labelled cospan categories form a full reflective subcategory of the $\infty$-category of labelled $\infty$-categories of cospans.

-Further, we suggest the following conjecture that relates the notions of labelled cospan category and labelled $\infty$-category of cospans to previously established notions. \begin{conj} There is a biequivalence between the $2$-category of labelled cospan categories and the $2$-category of coloured properads as described in \cite[Chapter 3]{HRY15}.
+Earlier versions of this article included a conjecture that relates the notions of labelled cospan category and labelled $\infty$-category of cospans to previously established notions.
+In the meantime this conjecture has been proven: the biequivalence to coloured properads has been proven in \cite{BH22}, and the conjectured characterisation of $\infty$-properads is proven in \cite{BS22}. \begin{thm}[Beardsley--Hackney, Barkan--Steinebrunner] There is a biequivalence between the $2$-category of labelled cospan categories and the $2$-category of coloured properads as described in \cite[Chapter 3]{HRY15}.